spookylukey/django-views-the-right-way/source/thepattern.rst

 First of all, **it's barely any shorter**.

-CBVs have some massive downsides, which include a huge amount of complexity.
-In the face of this, the major selling point of CBVs is that they are supposed to remove duplication and boilerplate.
+CBVs have some massive downsides, which I'll get onto.
+The major selling point of CBVs is that they are supposed to remove duplication and boilerplate.
 But, we only had 2 lines to begin with, and we still have 2 lines.
 We could just about squeeze it to one long one using ``TemplateView.as_view(template_name="example.html")`` but that's not how you normally write it.

-Given the downside, I expected the upside to be a lot more convincing.
+Given the downsides, I expected the upside to be a lot more convincing.
 Maybe it's better when it comes to DetailView etc?
 We'll see about that.
 (TODO)

 But let's add a more realistic situation – we actually want some context data.